zajchikua/SimpleConsole/README.md

 if you have any questions please let me know.

-If you really want to wooooo me: add the ability to handle negative numbers add the ability to handle special characters add unit tests
+If you really want to wooooo me: add the ability to handle negative numbers - done add the ability to handle special characters - done add unit tests  - researching

 #Implementation:
-1. Depending on the input the data structure would be different Check is the string is all integers --> if yes, write "This is the only number in the input, so this is the max" if no,
+1. Handle special cases, like ending the seesion, or sending null input.
-Check if it has spaces and integers only --> if yes, do the computations per req. if no -
+2. Depending on the input the data structure would be different Check is the string is all integers .
+Implement mathematical actions per description.

-special
+Check if it has spaces and integers only --> if yes, do the computations per req.
-Simpliest case: no spaces, no special characters
+Otherwise, make a dictionary from the symbols (special characters and letters, excluding spaces) and their count, rpint out.